Bud Light Promises to Help Pay for Californians’ Beer If Mexico Breaks 5th Game Curse at World Cup

 If you’re not already rooting for Mexico to win the World Cup, you might be now.

-Bud Light says it help pay for fans’ beer in California if its national team beats Brazil in the quarterfinals — Mexico’s first match in the knockout stage in more than two decades.
+Bud Light says it will help pay for fans’ beer in California if its national team beats Brazil in the quarterfinals — Mexico’s first match in the knockout stage in more than two decades.

 The team is considered to be cursed because it hasn’t advanced past the round of 16 — the first four games of the tournament — since it last hosted the games in 1986.